-Fig. 4 displays the results, the value of k is 10 and the number of bitmaps is fixed at 20 in Foursquare.
-Fig. 4(a) shows the number of objects influenced by candidates.
+Figure 4 displays the results, the value of k is 10 and the number of bitmaps is fixed at 20 in Foursquare.
+Figure 4a shows the number of objects influenced by candidates.
+Figure 4b illustrates the time consumption.
+GreedyP algorithm returns the maximum number of objects and time consumption is the worst.
+Although the PINOCCHIO algorithm takes the least time, the number of objects influenced by candidates is also the least.